Sometimes We Don’t Know, Won’t Say, Or Won’t Allow

 The next one: Sometimes, we won’t say what we want, because we feel we are not allowed to receive it.

 If there’s no communication, we can feel like we’re not allowed to receive what we really want.
 Maybe what you want is a slow, sensual unfolding that allows your body to sexually awaken and waves of pleasure to tingle through your body.
 But because there’s no communication, the other person sets the agenda.
 They move too fast.
-So you don’t say what you really want.
+They do what they think you want.
+They do what turns them on.
+Because they haven’t asked you what you really want.
+You say nothing.
+You feel you can’t say anything in case they get upset.

 Why?

 If you’ve never been given time, or space, or felt safe enough with a sexual partner.
 You can never fully surrender.
-Then, when you are given time, space, and feel safe and relaxed.
+Then, maybe partner comes along who gives you the time, space, and makes you feel safe and relaxed.
+But because you’re not used to this.
 The allowing yourself to receive can still be difficult.
-So, you don’t say what you really want.
+So, you never say what you really want.

 It can take time.
 Time for trust to build.
 Time to let go of the past.
-And if you’ve never had attention focused on you and your wants, it feels strange getting all the attention.
+And if you’ve never had attention focused on you and your wants, it feels strange a first getting all the attention for once.
 It can make you feel guilty.
-It’s okay to receive what you want.
+Don’t.

 Sam